argythana/dev_boilerplate_course/README.md

 * Get a `Name Cheap` domain name.

-The material is presented in four live (3 hours long) seminars and two (optional and advanced) async lectures.
+The material is presented in four live (3 hours long) seminars and two (optional, self-paced and advanced) async lectures.
 Each lecture requires 9 hours for self-study and 8 hours for practice on tasks/assignments.
 The pace is intensive by design and each lecture requires good working knowledge of all the previous ones.
-Therefore, it is highly recommended to complete the tasks and assignments before each following lecture and attend all lectures.
+Therefore, it is highly recommended to complete the tasks and assignments before each next lecture and attend all lectures.

 Support is provided on a personal basis via the e-class platform, the GitHub repository and "on-demand" meetings.
 Announcements are made via the e-class platform.
-The course is graded with a final in-person exam.
+The course is graded with a final in-person exam on material of the first four lectures.

 ## Goals:
 At the end of the course, students should be able to: